-Modifications that are not one of the above minor modifications will to the Order require re-opening the Order (see Water Code section 13223), subject to the requirements of 40 CFR 122.44, 122.62 to 122.64, and 124.5, but only for the specific provisions subject to the modification.
-Proposed mModifications of the Order that are not minor require a draft Order with the proposed modifications will be made available for public review, a public notice and comment period, and a public hearing if requested.
+Modifications to the Order require re-opening the Order (see Water Code section 13223), subject to the requirements of 40 CFR 122.44, 122.62 to 122.64, and 124.5, but only for the specific provisions subject to the modification.
+Proposed modifications of the Order will be made available for public review, a public notice and comment period, and a public hearing if requested.
 Comments on the provisions not subject to the proposed modifications are not required to be considered in the San Diego Water Board's responses to comments or during the public hearing.